 Decreased libido or lack of sex drive is a common problem among many men.
-This issue often relates to stress, tiredness, relationship problems, but also could be a symptom of an underlying issue like low testosterone level.
+This issue often relates to stress, tiredness, and relationship problems, but also could be a symptom of an underlying issue like low testosterone level.

 Nearly 1 out of 3 men face the issue of a low sex drive or some other form of sexual disorder.
-If you feel distressed due to your lack of sexual desire or it is affecting your relation with your partner, you should consult a doctor.
+If you feel distressed due to your lack of sexual desire or it is affecting your relationship with your partner, you should consult a doctor.

 Leading Causes of Low Sex Drive

 Low Testosterone: The low level of testosterone is one of the reasons for decreased libido.
 Testosterone is the major sex hormone for men.
-If you are encountering low testosterone levels, consulting a doctor about TRT and bringing changes in your lifestyle may address the issue of decreased libido.
+If you are encountering low testosterone levels, consulting a doctor about TRT and bringing changes to your lifestyle may address the issue of decreased libido.

 Prescribed Medications: Taking some oral medications such as anti-depressants and benzodiazepines may cause a low sex drive.
 However, you should not stop medication without talking to your doctor.